Visiting Monet's House and Gardens in Giverny

 Opening hours and tickets

 Monet’s House and Gardens are open from the beginning of April until the end of October.
 The opening hours are from 09:30 until 18:00 each day.
-The ticket fee in 2022 is €11 for adults when buying tickets on-site.
+The ticket fee in 2022 is €13 for adults when buying tickets on-site.
 You can buy tickets online through three vendors:

 Buying tickets online is a bit more expensive than buying tickets on-site.
 See Tickets sells adult tickets for €12, Ticketmaster and FNAC for €13.
 On top of that, all online vendors add a small administration fee of €1-3 when buying tickets.
 If a specific time slot you want to visit is unavailable at one ticket vendor, it might be still available at the other vendors.
-We bought two adult tickets through Ticketmaster for a total price of €27,45.
 Check out the website of Fondation Monet for more information.
+Alternatively, you can book a guided tour with skip the line tickets through Get Your Guide.

 Best season to visit Monet’s House and Gardens